nextcloud-releases/all-in-one/.build/linode/readme.md

-The Linode build files are here: https://github.com/linode/Marketplace-Apps/tree/master/Nextcloud.
-They were created following https://www.linode.com/de/marketplace/app-partners/#submit
+The Linode build files were moved to their own infrastucture that is managed now by ansible.
+It should always install the latest version and is OS-independent.